murnanedaniel/ToyTrack/README.md

 ... # as above

-# Initialize an event generator, which generates an event with a number of particles given by a normal
+# Initialize an event generator with a list of particle guns
-# distribution, with mean 10 and standard deviation 5
 event = EventGenerator([particle_gun_1, particle_gun_2], detector).generate_event()

 ... # as above